 …

-To receive the TDD SSW Feedback frame from the responder, the initiator shall set its receive antenna to the same DMG antenna and sector as was indicated, respectively, in the TX Antenna ID and TX Sector ID subfield of the respective TDD SSW frame at the time offset indicated by the following equation that indicates the start transmission time of the TDD SSW Feedback frame by the responder:
+To receive a TDD SSW Feedback frame from the responder, the initiator shall set its receive antenna to the same DMG antenna and sector as was indicated, respectively, in the TX Antenna ID and TX Sector ID subfield of the respective TDD SSW frame, at the following offset from the end of the last transmitted TDD SSW frame:

 ResponderFeedbackOffset – [(CountIndex + 1) × TXTIME(TDD SSW) + (CountIndex × SBIFS)] (3)

-where:

-ResponderFeedbackOffset is the Responder Feedback Offset subfield value, in microseconds, in the TDD SSW frame with the same TX Sector ID within the same TDD slot.
-This value is the summation of two factors: a) the first factor is the duration from the end of the first TDD SSW frame or TDD SSW Ack frame to the end of the corresponding TDD SSW Feedback frame; b) the second factor is TXTIME(TDD SSW), which is a fixed value.
+where ResponderFeedbackOffset is the value of the Responder Feedback Offset subfield in the TDD SSW frame with the same TX Sector ID within the same TDD slot, and CountIndex is the value of the Count Index subfield in the received TDD SSW frame.

-CountIndex is the Count Index subfield value from the respective TDD SSW or TDD SSW Ack frame

 Figure 10-94t depicts the timing to transmit the TDD SSW Feedback frame for unscheduled TDD individual BF.